segmentio/segment-docs/src/connections/sources/catalog/libraries/server/node/index.md

 `identify` lets you tie a user to their actions and record traits about them.
 It includes a unique User ID and/or anonymous ID, and any optional traits you know about them.

-We recommend calling `identify` a single time when the user's account is first created, and only identifying again later when their traits change.
-We also highly recommend including the anonymousId even when the userId is available.
+You should call `identify` once when the user's account is first created, and then again any time their traits change.

 Example of an anonymous `identify` call: